British military rifles: Winchester Model 1894

+Remington Model 14

+4,000 Remington Model 14 1/2 pump action rifles in .44 Winchester calibre were bought for the Royal Naval Air Service.

-Rifle, Number 4 aka the Lee Enfield rifle
+Rifle No. 4 aka the Lee–Enfield rifle

 Beginning shortly after the First World War, the SMLE went through a series of experimental changes that resulted in the Rifle, No. 4 Mk I, which was adopted in 1939 just after the beginning of the Second World War.
 The changes included receiver-mounted aperture rear sights, similar to that of the Pattern 1914 rifle and changed screw threads, making nearly all threaded components incompatible with those of the SMLE (No. 1) rifle.
 The No. 4 rifle had a heavier barrel, stronger steel in the action body and bolt body and a short "grip-less" (or "spike") bayonet that mounted directly to the barrel, rather than to a separate nose cap.
 The latter was the most prominent visual change.
 Later several models of bladed bayonets were created.

 During the Second World War, the British government also contracted with Canadian and US manufacturers (notably Small Arms Limited and Savage) to produce the No. 4 Mk I* rifle.
 US-manufactured rifles supplied under the Lend Lease program were marked US PROPERTY on the left side of the receiver.
 Canada's Small Arms Limited at Long Branch made over 900,000.
 Many of these equipped the Canadian Army and many were supplied to the UK and New Zealand.
 Over a million No. 4 rifles were built by Stevens-Savage in the United States for the UK between 1941 and 1944 and all were originally marked "U.S. PROPERTY".
 Canada and the United States manufactured both the No. 4 MK.
 I and the simplified No. 4 MK.
 I*.
 The UK and Canada converted about 26,000 No. 4 rifles to sniper equipment.

 The No. 4 rifle has remained on issue until at least 2016 with the Canadian Rangers, still in .303.
 Some rifles were converted to the NATO 7.62mm calibre for sniping (L42A1) and several versions for target use.
 L42A1 sniper rifles were used in the 1982 Falklands War.